Indian Heritage Centre: Celebrating A Rich Culture and Past

 Opened in 2015, the Indian Heritage Centre captures the story of early Indian immigrants to Singapore and their pioneering contributions.
 Its permanent galleries are spread over two storeys in the four-storey building and organised around five themes.

-After picking up a ticket from the counter on the ground floor, take the lift up to the fourth storey where the exhibition begins.
+After picking up a ticket from the counter on the ground floor, you can take the lift up to the fourth storey where the exhibition begins.

-Prior to the galleries proper is a room where you can watch a 10-minute video wall presentation.
-The informative video is organised along the same themes as the gallery and provides a good overview of what is come.
+The informative video is organised along the same fives themes as the gallery and provides a good overview of what is come.

 Early Contact: Interactions Between South and Southeast Asia